 Key drug supply reduction activities

-The national action plan on addictions (2018-2022) emphasises the importance of implementing a genuine national strategy based on better coordination between the various services involved (police, customs, Gendarmerie, justice).
+The National Plan for Mobilisation against Addictions (2018-2022) emphasises the importance of implementing a genuine national strategy based on better coordination between the various services involved (police, customs, Gendarmerie, justice).
 Money laundering, a key issue in a dynamic French drug market, is a major priority.
 The challenge of international cooperation, in particular, has also been placed at the forefront, notably the important role of French overseas departments (Guiana, Martinique and Guadeloupe, together with the French overseas territory Saint-Martin) in supplying the mainland market with cocaine.
 Lastly, emphasis is placed on prevention to stop young people, especially minors becoming involved in local trafficking, firmly established in large cities.

-As of 1st January 2018, France had 185 prison establishments with a total operational capacity of 59,765.
-With 68,974 inmates, there are 120 inmates for every 100 beds in France.
-The only recent surveys on the subject merely provide preliminary or partial data.
+As of 1st January 2020, France had 188 prison establishments with a total operational capacity of 61 080.
+With 70 651 inmates, there are 115 inmates for every 100 beds in France.
+The situation of penitentiary establishments was strongly impacted by the health crisis of 2020 (see T3).
+The only recent surveys on the subject merely provide preliminary or partial data because they are not nationwide.
 However, studies conducted about a dozen years ago demonstrated that one third of new inmates stated prolonged, regular use of illegal drugs in the year prior to entering prison.
 Nearly 11% of inmates stating that they used illegal drugs on a regular basis used multiple substances prior to their imprisonment.
 10% of inmates were addicted, but the total number of problem drug users (PDU) in prison settings is not quantified in France.
+More recent surveys, conducted in a more localised manner, estimate the proportion of people using cannabis at between 35 and 40%.
+Quantification of other products leads to very different results depending on the studies.
 No studies provide data on NPS use in prisons.
 Inmates have greater rates of infectious disease than the general population: although declining, HIV infection prevalences vary, depending on the source, from 0.6% to 2.0% (three to four times the prevalence in the general population), while prevalences of HCV are from 4.2% to 6.9% (four to five times higher).

 To guarantee the application of harm reduction measures, two main ways of preventing the spread of infectious diseases have been implemented in prison settings since 1996.
 Firstly, inmates have to be able to not only continue their opioid substitution treatment (OST) that was prescribed to them before they were imprisoned but to also start such a treatment if they so desire.
 In addition to substitution, prison establishments offer prevention and decontamination tools for fighting against HIV and hepatitis’s.